March 2026

 • 5:00 - 6:30 pm at NMTS

 It’s time to shine!
-Join us at NMTS for Karaoke Nightβ€”an evening of music, confidence, and community.
+Join us at NMTS for Karaoke Night—an evening of music, confidence, and community.
 Whether you’re ready to grab the mic and sing your favorite song or prefer to cheer on friends from the audience, this night is all about self-expression and support in a welcoming space.
 The event ends at 6:30 p.m., with pick-up no later than 6:45 p.m.
 This event is open to all ages and all abilities.
 Individuals under 18 must be accompanied by an adult.
 Admission is free, with a suggested $5 donation to support NMTS.

 • 10:00 - 1:00 pm at NMTS

-Join us for our annual NMTS Spring Recital, where musicians, singers, songwriters, and dancers take the stage to share what they’ve been working on throughout the year.
-Each recital features an eclectic mix of talent β€” with some performers stepping into the spotlight for the first time and others returning with years of experience.
-The recital will take place 10:00–11:00 AM, followed by a one-hour break, and resume 12:00–1:00 PM.
+Join us for our annual NMTS Spring Recitals, where musicians, singers, songwriters, and dancers take the stage to share what they’ve been working on throughout the year.
+Each recital features an eclectic mix of talent — with some performers stepping into the spotlight for the first time and others returning with years of experience.
+In order to accommodate all of our performers, the recitals will take place 10:00–11:00 AM and 12:00–1:00 PM.
 Free to attend; donations appreciated.

 Sign up for our monthly newsletter and be the first to know about events and happenings at NMTS!